 Starting from the TrueSight Presentation Server 10.5 release, the Central Monitoring Administration features and functionalities have been made available under the TrueSight console.
 However, to access those functionalities, the TrueSight Infrastructure Management must be added as a component and the repositories must be imported.
-For details, see Changes to infrastructure monitoring administration.

 After upgrading to TrueSight Operations Management, Solution Administrators will use the TrueSight console for system configuration, data provider configuration, and role-based access control.
 Security administrators or Solution Administrators will use the Remedy SSO console to define users and tenants.